janeshin059/Portfolio_optimization/portfolio_optimization.md

 to get the efficient frontier, we need to simulate imaginary combinations of portfolios.
 we should select portfolio which has maximized return & skewness , as well as minimized risk &kurtosis.

-the paramont interest to investors is to find what risk-return profiles are possible for a given set of financial instruments, and their statistical characertistics.
+the paramont interest to investors is to find what risk-return profiles are possible for a given set of financial instruments, and their statistical characteristics.

 to make a list of situations, Monte Carlo simulation for generating random portfolio weight vectors is required.
 first, we should populate the empty lists with each portfolios returns, risk and weights.